ietf-wg-idr/RFC4271bis/rfc4271bis.md

 replacement route.
 The replacement route carries new (changed) attributes and has the same address prefix as the original route.

-## Routing Information Base
+## Routing Information Base {#rib}

 The Routing Information Base (RIB) within a BGP speaker consists of three distinct parts:

+{:ribparts: counter="ribparts" style="format %c)"}

+{: ribparts}

-a) Adj-RIBs-In:
+* Adj-RIBs-In:
-   : The Adj-RIBs-In stores routing information learned from inbound UPDATE messages that were received from other BGP speakers.
+   The Adj-RIBs-In store routing information learned from inbound UPDATE messages that were received from other BGP speakers.
 Their contents represent routes that are available as input to the Decision Process.

-b) Loc-RIB:
+* Loc-RIB:
-   : The Loc-RIB contains the local routing information the BGP speaker selected by applying its local policies to the routing information contained in its Adj-RIBs-In.
+   The Loc-RIB contains the local routing information the BGP speaker selected by applying its local policies to the routing information contained in its Adj-RIBs-In.
 These are the routes that will be used by the local BGP speaker.
 The next hop for each of these routes MUST be resolvable via the local BGP speaker's Routing Table.

-c) Adj-RIBs-Out:
+* Adj-RIBs-Out:
-   : The Adj-RIBs-Out stores information the local BGP speaker selected for advertisement to its peers.
+   The Adj-RIBs-Out store information the local BGP speaker selected for advertisement to its peers.
 The routing information stored in the Adj-RIBs-Out will be carried in the local BGP speaker's UPDATE messages and advertised to its peers.
+{: ribparts}

-In summary, the Adj-RIBs-In contains unprocessed routing information that has been advertised to the local BGP speaker by its peers; the Loc-RIB contains the routes that have been selected by the local BGP speaker's Decision Process; and the Adj-RIBs-Out organizes the routes for advertisement to specific peers (by means of the local speaker's UPDATE messages).
+In summary, the Adj-RIBs-In contain unprocessed routing information that has been advertised to the local BGP speaker by its peers; the Loc-RIB contains the routes that have been selected by the local BGP speaker's Decision Process; and the Adj-RIBs-Out organize the routes for advertisement to specific peers (by means of the local speaker's UPDATE messages).